Face masks update

-- on domestic flights to and from Victoria
+- on flights to and from Victoria

 - at airports

-You must always carry a face mask with you when you leave home unless you have a lawful reason not to.
+You must carry a mask with you at all times when you leave the home in case you need to use it.

 Can businesses refuse service to someone if they are not wearing a face mask?

 There are a number of , and patrons must wear a mask unless they have a lawful reason not to do so.
 Businesses should not refuse service to patrons who may have a valid lawful reason for not wearing a mask.
-For more information on face masks and human rights, visit the .

 Reviewed 12 April 2021